How do I apply for financial aid?

-Beginning in January, the Free Application for Federal Student Aid (FAFSA) is available on the internet and in paper form from your guidance counselor.
-Please note, if you file your FAFSA electronically it will be submitted to the Department of Education and to the schools you select on the FAFSA.
-Ideally the FAFSA should be completed after you and your parents have each completed the federal income tax returns for the prior year because those figures are needed to answer items on the form.
+The Free Application for Federal Student Aid (FAFSA) is available for completion beginning in October.
+When you file your FAFSA electronically it will be submitted to the Department of Education and to the schools you select on the FAFSA.
+Ideally the FAFSA should be completed after you and your parents have each completed the federal income tax returns for the prior year because those figures are needed to answer questions on the form.
 It is best to use the Data Retrieval Tool (DRT) on the FAFSA to avoid mistakes.
-Retain a copy of both the parents’ and student’s tax returns for future reference.
 The FAFSA is used to determine eligibility for all federal programs, which include student loans.
 To be considered for state programs, please fill out the information needed by the State of New Jersey.

-In order to complete the FAFSA online you will need a U.S. Department of Education Personal Identification Number (PIN).
-If you do not already have a PIN apply for one now.
-Parents of dependent students may apply for a PIN also.
-With your PIN, you and your parents can electronically sign the FAFSA.
+In order to complete the FAFSA online you will need a Federal Student Aid (FSA) ID.
+If you do not already have a FSA ID, create one now.
+Parents of dependent students also need to apply for a FSA ID.
+The FSA ID will allow you to sign the FAFSA electronically.

-Do you need assistance with the FAFSA?
-Please watch this informational video.
+Do you need help with the FAFSA?
+Please watch this video.

 Each college or university develops an estimate of how much it will cost for you to attend school including tuition and fees, books and supplies, room and board, personal expenses, transportation and miscellaneous expenses.
 This is called your Cost of Attendance and it will vary from one institution to another.
 It also varies depending on whether you are a graduate or an undergraduate student and if you are living on campus or off campus.

 To determine your financial need, your expected family contribution (which is calculated by submitting the FAFSA) is subtracted from the cost of attendance.

-A financial aid award letter outlining the financial aid included in your package will be prepared for you and made available on-line on Montclair State University’s Enrollment Services for Students (WESS).
+A financial aid award letter outlining the financial aid included in your package will be prepared for you and made available on-line on Montclair State University’s NEST.
 This notice will include general information about each award offered and instructions for rejecting each awards you do not want.
 Some awards (e.g., parent loans (PLUS)) may require supplemental applications.

-When you receive your Student Aid Report in the mail or via e-mail, you may see the following message on the comments page:
+When you receive your Student Aid Report, you may see the following message on the comments page:

 "Your application has been selected for review in a process called verification.
 You must submit to your school signed copies of certain financial documents."

 If you receive this message, you have been selected for a process called verification.
-You will need to submit copies of your and your parents' (if dependent) federal tax return transcripts for the prior year along with either the Dependent or Independent Verification Worksheet (for these forms please go to our Forms Web page).
+You will need to submit copies of your and your parent(s) (if dependent) federal tax return transcripts for the prior year along with either the Dependent or Independent Verification Worksheet.
 Your financial aid will not be credited to your account until you submit all required documents and verification is completed.

-The Student Accounts Office is responsible for disbursing your financial aid.
+The Student Accounts Office is responsible for crediting your financial aid to your student bill.
 Your financial aid is applied directly to institutional charges (tuition, fees, room, and board).
 Any excess funds will be available to you within 14 days of the date the credit balance occurs.
 The Student Accounts Office will notify you when excess funds create a credit balance.
 The notice will be sent to your Montclair State Email address.
 Any questions about billing or confirming registration, and not about financial aid, should be directed to them.